Vegetarian Recipes to Replace Pasta, Rice and Potatoes

 - Add 3 Tbsp. water and cook until glazed.

-Eat healthily with these vegetarian recipes and don’t deny yourself the textures you enjoy.
+Eat healthy and replace pasta successfully with these vegetarian recipes and don’t deny yourself the textures you enjoy.